SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. note::

-   The two ways of initializing the wrapped value can't be mixed.
+   The ways of initializing the wrapper and wrapped value can't be combined.
    You can either use assignment to specify an initial wrapped value, or your can write arguments after the attribute in parentheses, but not both.